 - Spine injury.
 The force of a car crash can compress, fracture, or dislocate one or more vertebrae along the spinal cord.
 These injuries can cause symptoms ranging from weakness to total paralysis, and auto accidents are the leading cause of spine injuries.

-What to Do After a Head-on Collision in Alabama
+What to Do After a Head-on Collision

 If you or someone you love suffered injuries in a head-on collision, it’s important to seek medical help as soon as possible.
 In some cases, injuries may not be apparent, or the extent of your injuries may be unknown.
 Only a medical professional can assess your situation and ensure that the appropriate measures are taken to safeguard your health.